Comprehensive Guide For Choosing The Best Yarn For Crochet Hats Whatever The Weather

 There are a number of reasons aran weight is a great size yarn to choose for a crochet hat.
 It is an easy yarn weight to work with if you are a beginner crocheter venturing out into crocheting hats.

-Secondly, using aran weight also allows you to use a slightly larger hook, depending on your tension, hooks between 5 and 6 mm are a great choice.
+Secondly, using aran weight and the recommended hook size also allows you to use a slightly larger hook, depending on your tension, hooks between 5 and 6 mm are a great choice.

 Aran weight is also a very popular choice of yarn amongst crocheters.
-For this very reason, there is so much choice!
+For this very reason, there are various types of yarn in this weight category!

 A wide range of fibers and colors are available to choose from.

-Can you crochet a hat with chunky yarn?
+Can you crochet a hat with chunky weight yarn?

 It is also easy to crochet with chunky yarn, the stitches are big and clearly visible.
-So, there is no squinting or second-guessing where to place your hook.
+So, there is no squinting or second-guessing where to place your crochet hooks.

 Choosing chunky yarn is also super forgiving on the fit.
 Whether you get it a little wrong and make the hat a little bigger or smaller than the ideal fit, I think the chunky yarn is very forgiving and you will still have a modern hat.